-Last year, after things got progressively more difficult in my job, I decided I would do things properly and make one last push towards getting something relevant to my degree.
+In 2018, after things got progressively more difficult in my job, I decided I would do things properly and make one last push towards getting something relevant to my degree.
 I researched masters courses and postgraduate qualifications, but there was always something in the way.
 The entry requirements were too high, the distance was too far, the cost was too much, or the hours wouldn’t have fit in with my job.
 In hindsight, maybe I was looking for excuses, but at the time, the universe was just being a dick and making it difficult for me.

 Disclaimer: The next bit may get me bollocked for slander or stating incorrect facts if I don’t pop a little disclaimer on, so here it is.
 I am only repeating what I was told through the grapevine.
 Of course I am well aware it could all be a complete rumour, but you’ll soon read there didn’t appear to be an easy way for me to find out once and for all.
 I am not stating that what I was told is true, I am just stating the information I was told at the time.

 Another thing getting in my way was a little tidbit of information I’d picked up through my uni friends, something which they heard from the other girls on our course.
 Remember the thing about the placement?
 Well, apparently, because we never got said placement, it meant that our course was no longer BPS accredited.